 A description of the mechanism for providing customers and their retail supplier/aggregator access to data directly from the meter in near real-time to enable participation in demand response programs (Sarah Bresolin)

-The ESMPs should describe how peak demand can be managed through non-wires alternative solutions, including energy efficiency, distributed generation, and storage.
+The ESMPs should provide a more complete description of their current and proposed NWA criteria, and propose how the criteria will specifically enable the contribution of NWA to the investment solution sets.
+The ESMPs should describe how peak demand can be managed through NWAs.

 The EDCs should provide a more complete assessment of their current and proposed NWA criteria and propose how the criteria will specifically enable the contribution of NWAs to the investment solution sets.